project-oak/tink-rust/docs/RUST-HOWTO.md

 Signature          | `tink_signature::ecdsa_p256_key_template()`
 Signature          | `tink_signature::ed25519_key_template()`

 To avoid accidental leakage of sensitive key material, one should avoid mixing keyset generation and usage in code.
-To support the separation of these activities Tink provides a command-line tool, [Tinkey](TINKEY.md), which can be used for common key management tasks.
+To support the separation of these activities Tink-Rust provides a command-line tool, `rinkey` that is equivalent to the upstream [tinkey]( https://github.com/google/tink/blob/v1.5.0/docs/TINKEY.md) tool,which can be used for common key management tasks.

 ### Storing and loading existing keysets

 After generating key material, you might want to persist it to a storage system.
-Tink supports persisting the keys after encryption to any `std::io::Write` and `std::io::Read`` implementations.
+Tink supports persisting the keys after encryption to any `std::io::Write` and `std::io::Read` implementations.

 TODO: KMS example here
 ```Rust